plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Online course: Zen and the Art of Saving the Planet (ZASP)<br/>*(15 October – 3 December 2023)*

 In addition to participating in the Rains Retreat, a group of monastics also took part in this 7-week in-depth online learning journey to nurture insight, compassion, community, and mindful action in service of the Earth.
 The course was curated in 2022 by a group of monastics and the support of lay practitioners.
 It was then piloted in early 2023 and later launched publicly in October.
 With a global audience with approximately 1,600 participants from about 50 countries on six continents, this was the first online course of its extent and content.
-To know more about the experience of the course, please read the article by Brother Troi Duc Niem in this newsletter.
+To know more about the experience of the course, please <a href="#plum-village-and-our-art-of-saving-the-planet">read the article by Br.
+Troi Duc Niem</a> in this newsletter.

 ## Message for Peace *(19 October 2023)*